neocrym/neocrym-sphinx-theme/docs/reference/tabs.md

 # Tabs

-Tabs are good way to organize content, where the reader has choice they can make (usually based on their environment).
-Furo works well with [sphinx-inline-tabs], which provides beautiful and functional tabs, grouping code blocks and synchronisation.
+Tabs are good way to organize content, where the reader has choice they can make (usually based on their environment). neocrym-sphinx-theme works well with [sphinx-inline-tabs], which provides beautiful and functional tabs, grouping code blocks and synchronisation.

 ```{hint}
 This example is gonna be *very* meta.